-Install the shaft key (23, Figure 2) and reconnect the power source.
+Install the key (24, Figure 2) in the shaft keyway reconnect the power source.
 Be sure to install any guards used over the rotating members.

 Do not operate the pump without the guards in place over the rotating parts.
 Exposed rotating parts can catch clothing, fingers, or tools, causing severe injury to personnel.